Language-Technology-Assessment/European-open-AI-index/pages/guides/deep-dive-opengptx.md

 ---
 ::

-## Model features
+## Reconstructing the model

 ### Access to training data
 The Teuken models are described as being pretrained on ["data from publicly available sources"](https://huggingface.co/openGPT-X/Teuken-7B-instruct-research-v0.4/blob/main/README.md), with [openness being marketed as a key feature](https://opengpt-x.de/en/about/).
 We tried to verify these claims, investigating whether the model data is indeed as open as is purported.

 The data used to train the base model of the Teuken series originates from two sources; the [FineWeb-Edu dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) and a [private dataset](https://arxiv.org/pdf/2410.08800) constructed by OpenGPT-X itself.
 The FineWeb-Edu dataset is widely available and used as pretraining data in over 200 models.
 The private data mixture, on the other hand, has a number of qualities which make obtaining insight into it challenging.

-A first observation is that no downloadable version of the full dataset is publicly available.
-This means that any entity seeking to use the dataset must either reproduce it themselves or request it from the model authors.
-Although this is fairly standard practice, it does pose challenges to transparency and makes it difficult to reconstruct the model.
+The full set of training data was not made publicly available.
+This means that anyone seeking to inspect or reproduce the data behind the models needs to request data access from the model authors.
+Although this is fairly standard practice, it does pose challenges to transparency and makes it difficult to reconstruct what data went into the model.

-Secondly, reconstruction is further hampered by a lack of a clear and open source codebase that documents the processes of data collection, curation, filtering and processing.
-The model does offer a preprint documenting at least some elements of the data pipeline.
-Within this preprint, however, even though the sources used for constructing the data mixture are shared, this is not done in sufficient detail to make reproduction feasible.
-See the following table for a selection of problematic data sources.
+Reconstruction is further hampered by a lack of a clear and open source codebase that documents the processes of data collection, curation, filtering and processing.
+While the model does come with a preprint that documents parts of the training procedure, not enough detail is provided to make reproduction feasible.
+Here we list a selection of data sources that are difficult or impossible to access.

 <table style="margin: auto; border-collapse: collapse; margin-bottom: 20px;">
   <tr>